-The COVID-19 pandemic impacted on the Company's activities during the financial year.
-Since the outbreak of the COVID-19 pandemic, the Company has taken necessary measures in accordance with Government guidelines to protect the health, safety and wellbeing of its employees, contractors and partners in Ireland and Finland including for a time people working remotely.
-COVID-19 continues to limit field and laboratory work given the restrictions on operations and movement.
-However, the Company's exploration and development programme has nonetheless continued.
+The COVID-19 pandemic continued to have some impact on the Company's activities during the financial year.
+Since the outbreak of the COVID-19 pandemic, the Company has taken necessary measures in accordance with Government's guidelines to protect the health, safety and wellbeing of its employees, contractors and partners in Ireland and Finland including for a period, staff working remotely.
+The field and laboratory work was not impacted as much in this financial year and the Company's exploration and development programme continued.